omokoro/tic_tac_toe/README.md

 # TicTacToe

-This the Tic Tae Toe Project from The Odin Project.
+This the Tic Tac Toe Project from The Odin Project.

 http://www.theodinproject.com/ruby-programming/oop?ref=lnav